-- Orezone's ability to successfully establish mining operations and profitably produce gold; - Potential for the Company to become subject to additional tax liabilities; - Risks associated with obtaining a mining permit under the 2003 mining code and renewal of the main exploration permit for the Bomboré gold project; - Changes in, and volatility of, the price of gold; - Operating in West Africa, including changes in government, related unrest, protests and vandalism, government sanctions, terrorist acts and related operational delays, terrorism, government instability and war; - The speculative nature of resource exploration and development projects; - Potential changes in applicable laws, fiscal policies related to mining, regulations, agreements or changes in their enforcement or regulatory interpretation; - Permitting; - Potential changes to mining and tax laws; - The accuracy of Orezone's Mineral Resource and Reserve estimates; - The fact that Orezone has a history of losses and expects to incur losses for the foreseeable future; - Orezone's reliance on its management team; - The availability of local labour, local and outside contractors and equipment when required to carry out our exploration and development activities; - The Company's ability to finance the development of its mineral projects; - Uncertainties related to title to the Company's mineral projects; - The Government of Burkina Faso's interests in subsidiaries of Orezone holding mining permits; - Health risks associated with the mining workforce in Burkina Faso; - Environmental risks; - Operational risks and hazards inherent in the mining industry including the security and protection of its employees against unforeseen events; - The potential inability to maintain the infrastructure necessary to carry out mining, processing, development and exploration activities; - Operations of the Company are carried out in geographical areas which are subject to various other risk factors; - Impact of evolving anti-corruption laws;
+- Orezone's ability to successfully establish mining operations and profitably produce gold; - Potential for the Company to become subject to additional tax liabilities; - Permitting and license risks; - Changes in, and volatility of, the price of gold; - Operating in West Africa, including changes in government, related unrest, protests and vandalism, government sanctions, terrorism, terrorist acts and related operational delays, government instability and war; - The speculative nature of resource exploration and development projects; - Potential changes in applicable laws, fiscal policies related to mining, regulations, agreements or changes in their enforcement or regulatory interpretation; - Potential changes to the mining code of Burkina Faso, tax laws, and related government guarantees or stabilization agreements thereof and the ability of the Company to dispute any changes that may negatively impact the value of the project and shareholder returns; - The accuracy of Orezone's Mineral Resource and Reserve estimates; - The fact that Orezone has a history of losses and expects to incur losses for the foreseeable future; - Orezone's reliance on its management team; - The availability of local labour, local and outside contractors and equipment when required to carry out our exploration and development activities; - The Company's ability to finance the development of its mineral projects; - Uncertainties related to title to the Company's mineral projects; - The Government of Burkina Faso's interests in the Company's subsidiaries that hold mining permits; - Health risks associated with the mining workforce in Burkina Faso; - Environmental risks; - Operational risks and hazards inherent in the mining industry including the security and protection of its employees against unforeseen events; - The potential inability to maintain the infrastructure necessary to carry out mining, processing, development and exploration activities; - Operations of the Company are carried out in geographical areas which are subject to various other risk factors; - The Company's property interests are held in areas in Burkina Faso that have historically been mined by artisanal miners; - Mining companies face increasing public scrutiny and monitoring of their activities to demonstrate that operations will benefit local governments and communities surrounding projects;

-- The potential unavailability of insurance to cover certain risks; - The mining industry is extremely competitive; - Currency fluctuations; - The Company does not intend to pay dividends in the foreseeable future; - Shareholders' interest in the Company may be diluted in the future; - Factors that have historically made Orezone's share price volatile; - Investors outside of Canada may have difficulty bringing actions and enforcing judgments against the Company, its directors, its executive officers and some of the experts named in this AIF; and - Differences in US and Canadian practices for reporting Mineral Resources.
+- Impact of evolving anti-corruption laws; - The potential unavailability of insurance to cover certain risks; - The competitive nature of the mining industry; - Currency fluctuations; - The Company does not intend to pay dividends in the foreseeable future; - Investors may have difficulty enforcing judgments; - Shareholders' interest in the Company may be diluted in the future; - Factors that have historically made Orezone's share price volatile; - Investors outside of Canada may have difficulty bringing actions and enforcing judgments against the Company, its directors, its executive officers and some of the experts named in this AIF; and - Differences in US and Canadian practices for reporting Mineral Resources.

 This list is not exhaustive of the factors that may affect any of the Company's forward-looking statements.
-See "Risk Factors" beginning on page 11.
+See "Risk Factors" beginning on page 9.
 Although the Company has attempted to identify important factors that could cause actual results, performance or achievements to differ materially from those described in forward-looking statements, there may be other factors that cause results, performance or achievements not to be as anticipated, estimated or intended.
 There can be no assurance that forward-looking statements will prove to be accurate, and accordingly readers should not place undue reliance on forward-looking statements.
 The Company assumes no obligation to update or revise forward-looking statements to reflect new events or circumstances.
 You are cautioned against placing undue reliance on forward-looking statements.